Any sun protection is better than none. Find out which sunscreen is best!

 Learn more on how to treat a severe heat rash.

 When it comes to sun protection Dermatologists also recommend taking advantage of clothing, hats, sunglasses, and shady spots.
 This is especially important between peak UV exposure hours of 10 a.m. and 4 p.m.

 If you do end up with a slight sunburn after a fun day in the sun, check out these household remedies for relieving sunburn.

+What do you use to protect your skin from harmful rays.
 Do you have a favorite sunscreen?
 Leave us a comment below.